Student Life and Housing

 We strongly believes that you must know your community and be part of your community in order to change your community.
 College for Social Innovation works hard to present Social Innovation Fellows with a life-changing, experiential learning opportunity.
 We know that this type of learning should not end once Fellows leave their internship or the classroom for the day.

 Our vision for Fellows who reside in CfSI housing is to gain more self-awareness and confidence towards living on their own in an environment that closely resembles life after college.
-Whether Fellows live on Park Vale Avenue or Gardner Street, we want all of our Fellows to be invested and contribute to a semi-independent and well-supported living experience that is fun and equally enriching.
+Whether Fellows live on Park Vale Avenue, Gardner Street or Chester Street, we want all of our Fellows to be invested and contribute to a semi-independent and well-supported living experience that is fun and equally enriching.
 Student Life & Housing supports and expects Fellows to be engaged members of the countless communities of Boston.
 You will be challenged to attend or even host events or activities in the city that will widen your interests and deepen your cultural and social involvement.
 Living in Boston holds so much potential, so why not make the most of it?

 Students who choose to live in CfSI Housing will reside with other Social Innovation Fellows in a shared apartment in Allston.
 Units are three or four bedroom, one-and-a-half or two bathroom apartments that include a kitchen with a dishwasher, living and dining room area.